auth0/docs/articles/connections/social/oauth2.md

 ---
 # Connect Apps to Generic OAuth2 Authorization Servers

 The most common [identity providers](/identityproviders) are available on Auth0's Dashboard and in the [Auth0 Marketplace](https://marketplace.auth0.com/features/social-connections).
-However, you can add any other OAuth2 provider using a **Custom Social Connection**.
+However, you can add any other <dfn data-key="oauth2">OAuth2</dfn> provider using a **Custom Social Connection**.

 To create a new Custom Social Connection, either [click this link](${manage_url}/select-tenant?path=/connections/social/create/custom) and select your tenant or go to **Connections > Social** in the Auth0 Dashboard, scroll to the bottom, and click **Create Custom**.